m-shihata/cs50w-mail/README.md

 $ pip3 install -r requirements.txt
 $ python3 manage.py runserver
 ```
-3- open your browser and go to localhost:8000
+3- Open your browser and go to localhost:8000

 ## Mail in action
 Watch on youtube: https://youtu.be/o3EhgZb9Gjg